 When compensation is based on volume or some form of performance, this is known as commission based remuneration.
 Other terms used include piecework or piecemeal.
 Many industries used this type of remuneration to get a minimum standard of production in exchange for compensation.
 It is used to shift risk from the employer to the employee.
 There are two methods to calculate commission.
 One is based on volume of services and the other is based on sales.

 An example of an industry that uses volume remuneration extensively is the fishing industry.
 The men that work on the boats have a risk that the captain will not find fish.
 In exchange, the captain may hit upon some nice fishing grounds and bring in a large catch.
-Once the fish is offloaded, the processors use commission to compensate the production workers.
+Once the fish are offloaded, the processors use commission to compensate the production workers.
 These workers are paid by piecemeal, that is, how much final product they can generate from the catch.
 Typically their cuts of the meat are weighed and they are compensated based on that measurement for services rendered.

 An example of an industry that uses sales based commissions is the auto retail dealerships.
 Here the salesman is enticed to get the buyer to purchase the vehicle so that he may receive compensation for his services.
 Other commission based industries include, brokers, real estate agents, door to door salesmen, internet website owners and some folks in the cleaning services.